TUFRG/SAH-RANS-OF/README.md

 ## Compilation Instructions
 1. Clone repository to a folder.

-3. Make the 'compileSAH.sh' Bash script executable (e.g. 'chmod +x compileSAH.sh')
+3. Make the Allwmake script executable (e.g. 'chmod +x Allwmake')

-5. Execute the script to compile both incompressible and compressible versions of the model
+5. Run './Allwmake' to compile both incompressible and compressible versions of the model

       Compiled libraries will be located in $FOAM_USER_LIBBIN